jazzi/jazzi.github.io/_posts/2018-03-15-setup-wordpress-in-vps.md

     iptables -F
     iptables-restore /etc/iptables.rules

-Later if you have more rules, just edit /etc/iptables.rules and restore it.
+Later if you have more rules, just edit /etc/iptables.rules and restore it, more details is [here](http://blog.csdn.net/yygydjkthh/article/details/50772238).